dbrennand/dbrennand.github.io/content/blog/:cloudflare-ddns.md

 ---
 title: "Using Cloudflare as a Dynamic DNS (DDNS) provider"
-date: 2020-07-26T17:46:07+01:00
+date: 2021-09-16T18:13:30+01:00
 description: "How to use Cloudflare as a DDNS provider."
 draft: false
 tags: ["Dynamic DNS", "DDNS", "Cloudflare", "Docker", "Containers"]
 showToc: true
 ---

+Hey there! :wave:

-This blog post will show you how to use Cloudflare as a Dynamic DNS (DDNS) provider.
+In this blog post, I will be showing you how to use Cloudflare as a Dynamic DNS (DDNS) provider.

 ## What is DDNS?

 > Dynamic DNS (DDNS) is a service that keeps the Domain Name System (DNS) updated with a web property’s correct IP address.
+>
 > <cite>Cloudflare glossary: Dynamic DNS [^1]</cite>

-Essentially, DDNS allows you to automatically update your DNS records when a change is detected to your public IP address.
+Essentially, DDNS allows you to automatically update your domain's DNS records when a change is detected to your home's public IP address.

-## DDNS Common Use Case
+## DDNS Use Case

-Many Internet Service Providers (ISPs) do not provide their customers with a static public IP address.
-This can cause issues for people who self-host applications from home and have DNS records pointing to their ISP provided public IP address.
+Many Internet Service Providers (ISPs) do not provide a static IP address with their regular consumer plans.
+This often causes issues for those of us that enjoy self-hosting applications from home.

-Say you are hosting some applications from home and have DNS records pointing to your home's public IP address.
-What if you router suddenly rebooted due to a software or hardware issue?
+Say you're self-hosting some applications from home and have DNS records pointing to your home's public IP address.
+What if your router suddenly rebooted due to a software or hardware issue?

-Your ISP **may** assign you with a new public IP address causing your applications to be inaccessible.
-This is an example of where DDNS could help.
+Your ISP **may** assign you with a new public IP address causing your applications to be inaccessible :cold_sweat: This is an example of where DDNS could help.

 With DDNS, you can ensure your DNS records are automatically kept up to date when your home's public IP address changes :thumbsup: